 Taxi: For more comfort in your travels, taxis at the taxi stand in the central square in Vathi will serve you.
 Initially, upon arrival at the port of Piso Aetos, the taxi is the only means of transport, as there is no municipal or other public transport.

-Boats: Ideal for those who want to visit the beautiful beaches of the island that are not accessible by road.
+Boats: Ideal for those who want to visit the island’s beautiful beaches that are not accessible by road.
 The island’s boats run daily.
 For the tour of Ithaca or even for daily excursions to the nearby islands, the boats depart from Vathi, where you will be informed about the timetables and destinations.

-Boat rental: To be able to have more autonomy in your travels, we recommend renting a boat or a small boat.
-Find out the prices from their owners in Vathi, who will show you how to drive them yourself, but will also suggest the most beautiful routes.
+Boat rental: To have more autonomy in your travels, we recommend renting a boat or a small boat.
+Find out the prices from their owners in Vathi, who will show you how to drive them yourself and suggest the most beautiful routes.

 Best beaches in Ithaca